 - The Story of the Nutcracker Ballet

 - The Christmas Miracle of Jonathan Toomey

-2) Christmas Eve Boxes
+2) Pack Christmas Eve Boxes

 On December 24th each member of my family will open a Gift Box with his or her name on it.
 These boxes contain gifts for us to use on Christmas Eve during our family celebration time.

 This Christmas tradition started a couple of years ago for us.

-4) Make Homemade Ornaments
+4) Make Homemade Christmas Ornaments

 Parents learn to be patient and give up a little control while the kiddos learn a new skill and have fun with mom & dad.
 There are tons of different homemade ornament tutorials, but these are my favorites…